University of Valencia: Schools and Faculties

 The University of Valencia has 18 Schools and Faculties located in its three main campuses.
 Each one allocates different academic departments and offers undergraduate, official masters and PhD programs.

 Studying at the University of Valencia

-The University of Valencia offers degrees in almost all of the academic fields: arts and humanities, engineering, health sciences, sciences, and social sciences.
+The University of Valencia offers degrees in almost all of the academic fields: Arts and Humanities, Engineering, Health sciences, Science, and Social sciences.

 The exchange programs with foreign universities, as well as other programs of International Cooperation and Development Aid, allow students to study in other academic institutions from Europe, North America, Latin America, and Asia.
 Regarding student mobility through Erasmus program, it is among the top ten universities in Europe.
 The university has partnered with International Studies Abroad, a study abroad provider based in Austin, Texas, to bring inbound students from the United States and Canada.

 Research

 Research is conducted through several ways.
 The Academic Departments within each School, the Research Institutes, the Science Park and some others.

 The Research Institutes are conceived as multi-disciplinary research structures beyond the framework of the departments; they aim to meet the demand of the economic and social context in the research and transfer fields.